game-changer-box-office-collection/.github/profile/README.md

-# 🌟 Game Changer Box Office Collection Worldwide 🌏
+# 🌟 game changer movie download | Game Changer Box Office Collection Worldwide 🌏

 "Game Changer," the much-awaited blockbuster starring **🔥 Ram Charan** and directed by the legendary **🎥 Shankar**, hit theaters worldwide on **January 10, 2025**.
 The film has taken the box office by storm, delivering record-breaking collections and captivating audiences globally.
 Here's an in-depth look at its performance so far. 📊